wangronin/JES/README.md

 # Joint Entropy Search (JES)

+This is a fork of [https://github.com/benmltu/jes](https://github.com/benmltu/jes), with slight modifications and testing code for ZDT and WOSGZ problems.

 **UPDATE**: The acquisition functions from this repository are now available in BoTorch (https://github.com/pytorch/botorch/pull/1458).

 This repository contains the code for some multi-objective information-theoretic acquisition functions: Joint Entropy Search (JES), Max-value Entropy Search (MES) and Predictive Entropy Search (PES).
 All of the acquisition functions are implemented for the BoTorch library (https://github.com/pytorch/botorch/).
 The implementation details are available in the paper (https://arxiv.org/abs/2210.02905).